Energy and magnetic moment of a quantum charged particle in time dependent magnetic and electric fields of circular and plane solenoids: Discussion

-Although the choice of $\Omega_f=0$ enables us to find several simple exact solutions to Eq. (\ref{eqvep}), it is necessary to remember that this limit in Hamiltonian $\hat{H}_0$, given by Eq. (\ref{Ham}), can be doubtful from the point of view of description of real physical situations, where a quantum particle is always confined within some container or trap.
-Probably, a more adequate Hamiltonian in this case can be taken in the form \be \hat{H}_g = \hat{H}_0 + M\left(g_1^2\hat{x}^2 + g_2^2\hat{y}^2\right)/2. \ee A preliminary investigation in this direction for the circular gauge and $g_1=g_2$ was performed recently in paper \cite{D21}.
+While the choice of $\Omega_f=0$ enables us to find several simple exact solutions to Equation (\ref{eqvep}), it is necessary to remember that this limit in Hamiltonian $\hat{H}_0$, given by Equation (\ref{Ham}), can be doubtful from the point of view of description of real physical situations, where a quantum particle is always confined within some container or trap.
+Probably, a more adequate Hamiltonian in this case could be \be \hat{H}_g = \hat{H}_0 + M\left(g_1^2\hat{x}^2 + g_2^2\hat{y}^2\right)/2. \ee A preliminary investigation in this direction for the circular gauge and $g_1=g_2$ was performed recently in paper \cite{D21}.
 A general case with $g_1 \neq g_2$ seems worth studying, especially in connection with the Landau gauge.